 “Of course, they are, dearest parents, nothing to do with cheap labour.”

-We loved the apartment which was less than a ten-minute walk from the Fontainebleau and agreed to move in as soon as possible.
+We loved the apartment, which was less than a ten-minute walk from the Fontainebleau and agreed to move in as soon as possible.

 After a busy evening in the bar, Lucia and I adjourned to bed for our last night ever in the hotel.
 It was shortly after midnight, and we had just entered our room when an ear-piercing scream reverberated around the patio.